-On this day in 1851, Edward Hargraves discovered a ‘grain of gold’ in New South Wales, and started Australia’s first gold rush.
+On this day. in 1851 gold prospector Edward Hargraves discovered a grain of gold in New South Wales, and sparked Australia’s first gold rush.

 In February 1851, Hargraves and a friend, John Lister, set out to Lewis Ponds Creek.
 While searching along its banks, they found gold.
 He named the place of the discovery Ophir.
 He is quoted as saying, "Once I was in the creek bed I somehow felt surrounded by gold".

 Hargraves settled in Australia and bought a 640-acre farm in 1856.
-He lived on it till his death in 1891, having started the Australian gold rush.
+He lived on it till his death in 1891.